diegoquesada/WioGreenhouse/README.md

 Grove Digital Light Sensor v1.0.0: https://github.com/Seeed-Studio/Grove_Digital_Light_Sensor
 NTPCilent v3.2.1: https://github.com/arduino-libraries/NTPClient

+## Server APIs
+- /: version page
+- /status: JSON of device status
+- /time: current device time
+- /setRelay (on=yes/no, delay=milliseconds): overrides the relay ON or OFF
+- /relayTime: sets the time for turning relay ON or OFF automatically (not implemented)
+- /sensorUpdateInterval (time=milliseconds): sets the the frequency by which sensors are updated
+- /sensors: JSON of sensor readings (as of last periodic refresh)

 ## Future improvements
 - Use mDNS/DNS-SD to obtain MQTT server address
 - Replace the DHT11 temp/humidity sensor with BME680